CTE Teachers

 PRINCIPLES OF ENGINEERING

 Principles of Engineering (POE) is a high school- level survey course of engineering.
 The course exposes students to some of the major concepts that they will encounter in a post secondary engineering course of study.
 Students have an opportunity to investigate engineering and high tech career POE gives students the opportunity to develop skills and understating of course concepts through activity-, project-, and problem-based (APPB) learning.
 Used in combination with teaming approach, APPB learning challenges students to continually hone their interpersonal sills, creative abilities, and problem solving skills based upon engineering concepts.
 It also allows students to develop strategies to enable and direct their own learning, which is the ultimate goal of education.
 This is the second course in the CTE pathway for Engineering Design.
+PREREQUISITE: Intro to Design

 HOSPITALITY, TOURISM, AND RECREATION

-2 months ago
+4 months ago

 CULINARY ARTS